sensson/puppet-powerdns/README.md

 * CentOS 6
 * CentOS 7
 * Ubuntu 14.04
+* Ubuntu 16.04

 ## Development

 We strongly believe in the power of open source.
 This module is our way of saying thanks.

-This module is tested against the Ruby versions according to the Puppet support matrix.
+This module is tested against the Ruby versions from Puppet's support matrix.
 Please make sure you have a supported version of Ruby installed.

+If you want to contribute please:

 1. Fork the repository.
 2. Run tests.
 It's always good to know that you can start with a clean slate.